Call Us Now: (+357) 99 085054 E-mail: firstname.lastname@example.org

 The spines are gone when they are no longer protruding from the skin, and there are no black or gray dots remaining at the surface of the skin.

-If the first vinegar soak does not remove the spines, a person should continue applying vinegar compresses several times a day until the spines are gone.
+If the first vinegar soak does not remove the spines, continue applying vinegar compresses several times a day until the spines are gone.

 Warm compresses can help with pain and swelling.
 Nonsteroidal anti-inflammatory drugs, such as ibuprofen, can also relieve pain.

-In the days following the injury, a person should keep the wound clean and apply a triple antibiotic cream from the pharmacy.
+In the days following the injury, keep the wound clean and apply a triple antibiotic cream from the pharmacy.
 If the wound is red or itchy, topical hydrocortisone cream may help.

 Can We Eat Sea Urchins?

-In the Mediterranean Sea we see many sea creatures, on is the sea urchin.
-These echinoderms may not look too appetising given their spiny exteriors, but they are prized around the world for their fishy-flavoured roe and flesh.
+These echinoderms may not look too appetizing given their spiny exteriors, but they are prized around the world for their fishy-flavored roe and flesh.

 Though they are often eaten raw, such as in sushi (typically called “uni”), some people prefer to eat them immediately after they are cut open.
 (No Thank You!).

 Eating raw seafood comes with the risk of contamination with bacteria that can make you sick, so always ask your doctor before adding raw sea urchin to your diet.
-You can also cook sea urchins and then eat them plain, or include them in other dishes such as pasta with white wine sauce or seafood stew.
+In restaurants or tavernas sea urchins are cooked, then eaten plain, or included in dishes such as pasta with white wine sauce or seafood stew.